Margaret E. Barber: Life and Christian ministry

 Miss Barber was an Anglican missionary sent by the Church Missionary Society (C.M.S.) to the city of Fuzhou, Fujian, China where she taught in the Tau Su Girls’ High School (a school founded and operated by the Church of England) for seven years.
 Known as an excellent missionary, her co-missionaries became jealous of her and fabricated a serious charge which caused her to be recalled from the field.
 Barber was known for her faith.
 For this reason, Barber decided not to vindicate herself concerning the charges made against her.
 She remained at home in Great Britain until years later the chairman of the mission board became aware of the case against her and that it was misrepresented.
 Persuading her to tell the truth, Barber told him the whole story and was fully vindicated before the mission board.

 While she remained in England, Barber came into contact with D.M.
 Panton, the editor of the Christian magazine, The Dawn.
 Panton was both a student of the word and one who began to see that denominationalism was evil in the sight of God.
-During 1907 Miss Barber became a member of Surrey Chapel and was also baptized at Surrey Chapel by full immersion.
+During 1907 Miss Barber became a member of Surrey Chapel, Norwich and was also baptized at Surrey Chapel by full immersion.
 Through her relationship with Panton, Barber also began to see the denominations as evil in the sight of God.

 Before the board could send her back to China, Barber resigned from the mission, considering that it was the right time to do so, even though she felt led by God to return to China.
 She returned to China in 1909 along with Miss Ballord another congregant member of Surrey Chapel not in connection with any mission, settling in a suburb of Fuzhou, with the spiritual support of Panton and the Surrey Chapel Mission Band, Norwich, where Panton ministered.
 The two women rented a house in Pagoda Anchorage where Barber lived until her death in 1930.
 Ballord continued to work in Pagoda Anchorage until 1950, when she returned to England.

 Barber lived with little traveling and no publicity.
 Rather, she was content to just remain home and pray.
 She helped those who sought her counsel in seeking after the Lord, one of whom was Watchman Nee.
 Furthermore, Barber lived by faith.
 She was not guaranteed regular funds from the Surrey Chapel Mission Band and had no outward means of support.